Privacy Impact Assessments

 Entry Exit Initiative - Phase II

-This Privacy Impact Assessment (PIA) is specific to Phase II of the Entry/Exit Initiative (hereinafter referred to as Phase II).
-Phase II is scheduled for implementation on June 30, 2013 and will include the exchange of Biographic Entry Data regarding third-country nationals, permanent residents of Canada and lawful permanent residents of the U.S. at all automated land border ports of entry.
+This Privacy Impact Assessment is specific to Phase II of the Entry/Exit Initiative (hereinafter referred to as Phase II).
+Phase II was implemented on June 30, 2013 and includes the exchange of Biographic Entry Data regarding third-country nationals, permanent residents of Canada and lawful permanent residents of the U.S. at all automated land border ports of entry.
+Beginning Summer 2016, all existing activities currently in place will remain the same, but the scope of affected travellers will be amended to include a one-way exchange of information on U.S. citizens.
+Specifically, the CBSA will disclose Biographic Entry Data to the U.S. Customs and Border Protection for all U.S. citizens, third-country nationals and permanent residents that depart the U.S. and enter Canada via an automated port of entry along the shared land border.

 Automated Border Clearance Program